 Ride from Thorong Phedi to Muktinath going up to 5,416 and descending to 3,750 m covering a distance of around 18km.
 Start before dawn to cross the Thorong-La Pass.
 You will carry your bike until you cross the pass, after which the trail descends rapidly on a very steep slope requiring skill-riding on your part for approximately an hour.
 You will then come to shops and houses from where you will take a single-track to the pilgrimage site of Muktinath.
 Stay overnight in a guest house.

 Ride from Muktinath to Tatopani covering a distance of around 70 km and descend to an altitude of 1,190 m from the foothills of snow-capped peaks to tropical lowlands.
-YOu will pass through Jomsom, Marpha and other villages.
+You will pass through Jomsom, Marpha, and other villages.
 At the final leg from Kalopani, the trail drops rapidly on a fast but rough ride to Tatopani.
 Here, you can wash-away your tiredness revitalizing your body.
 Stay overnight in a guest house.

 Ride from Tatopani to Khaniya Ghat descending to 800 m covering a distance of about 35 km out of the mountains and into the lowlands.
 Upon our descent, the temperature increases and the trail becomes less rocky.
-From Beni the final 15 km section is along a smooth track along rivers and paddies lined with banana plantation.
+From Beni, the final 15 km section is along a smooth track along rivers and paddies lined with the banana plantation.
 You will join a blacktopped road at Khaniya Ghat until you reach Pokhara.
 Stay overnight in a hotel.

 Relax in Pokhara recollecting your challenging trip or visit a sauna to bring down the tiredness.
 You can do a bit of sightseeing, too.